 'Programs' offering was introduced by FutureLearn in 2016 with the intent to bridge the gap between short courses and online degrees.
 However, throughout the years the performance of the offering struggled.

-We used foundational research to identify key areas of improvement.
+Working within a product squad I used foundational research to identify key areas of improvement.
 Having time limitations we plotted these areas on an impact vs effort matrix to narrow them down.
 We then conducted hypothesis led user interviews to discover user needs and validate our assumptions.
 Finally, we used remote user testing and quantitative data to iterate on our new designs.

 This resulted in a new, up to date, the visual look of the offer and its core pages.
 Complete restructuring of the IA, which span from module components to whole pages.
 We also introduced a taxonomy to the offer and new naming conventions.